 Over the decades, we have seen runs come and go, with most now managed by for-profit race management organizations.
 We are now one of the few large non-profit volunteer-run running events left in California.
-As an all-volunteer event, we are able to maximize the proceeds from the run directed to our philanthropic activities in support of gender equity and education for women and girls.
+As an all-volunteer event, we are able to maximize the proceeds from the run directed to individuals and organizations in support of gender equity and education for women and girls.
 We have worked hard to stay current and relevant for today’s running community.
 Following is a list of major changes and enhancements we have made to the Run since our first event in 1984.

 1984 – First Wildflower Run with 217 participants, all women and girls.
 All events (2k, 5k, 10k) started at Watsonville Road and Santa Teresa Blvd.